v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > Finally, after six years of tireless hustling, Kalanick negotiated his best deal yet: he sold Red Swoosh to Akamai for nearly $20 million.
 After taxes, Travis personally netted roughly $2 million.

 I respect people that have gone through the trenches of building a company.
-Real experiences like these harden you.
+Real experiences like these harden you for your next battle.

 After the Red Swoosh sale, Travis didn't exactly live a life of the rich and famous.
 He started [a blog](https://swooshing.wordpress.com/) and advised young startups from his apartment in San Francisco's Castro District.